Lodge a civil claim at court

 If the defendant doesn’t lodge documents to defend the claim, you’ll need to apply to the court to have the matter finalised in your favour.

 Contact the court that you lodged your claim with for more information.

 If your claim is $25,000 or less, it may be better to lodge it with the Queensland Civil and Administrative Tribunal (QCAT).
 The QCAT minor civil disputes process is simpler, quicker and cheaper as it doesn’t involve lawyers or legal fees.

 You should get legal advice before starting this court action if you’re unsure about your legal rights, have any questions about the law, or want to know if your claim may succeed.

-You can lodge your claim without using a lawyer, but the defendant can employ a lawyer to defend the claim.
-If that happens and your claim is not successful, you will most likely be ordered to pay the defendant’s lawyer’s fees, which could be expensive.
+You can lodge your claim without using a lawyer, but the defendant can employ a lawyer to dispute the claim.
+If that happens and your claim is not successful, you will most likely be ordered to pay the defence lawyer’s fees, which could be expensive.

 For more information, contact the court where you have lodged, or plan to lodge, your claim.